 Physical therapy is probably the most common non-drug treatment.
 Massage, therapeutic ultrasound, heat and/or ice, stretching and strengthening exercises and aerobic activities are some of the methods used to reduce pain by a therapist.
 Ideally, you should work with an experienced licensed physical therapist (LPT).

-A complementary therapy in which a trained practitioner inserts small needles into the skin; has been proven to relieve pain. has been shown to relieve pain.
+Acupuncture has been shown to relieve pain.
 The procedure involves the insertion of fine needles into various points on the body to treat physical and mental conditions.
 As with physical therapy, it is a good idea to pursue a skilled and qualified practitioner.

-Tai chi and yoga treat pain in two ways.
+[Tai Chi and yoga treat pain in two ways.
 Both help to increase flexibility and reduce muscle stiffness through poses and postures.
 Also, both therapies incorporate breathing exercises, which facilitate relaxation.
 Many hospitals, clinics or care centers offer modified classes geared toward people with Parkinson’s.

 Exercise.
 An appropriate exercise regimen can strengthen bones and muscles, increase flexibility and improve mood.